 A further 300 ha will be added over the next three years, particularly around Moscow, Saint Petersburg and in the south of Russia.
 In addition, neighbouring countries are investing in large-scale horticultural projects in the Caucasus and in Kazakhstan.
 It is good to see that our market share is also expanding.
 Tomato Maxeza is doing very well in Russia because this variety performs exceptionally well in a continental climate.
 Savantas, Tomagino, and Robagino are also very popular.
 Other specialities will gain a foothold in the coming years.”

 With 1,000 ha of heated tomato farming, Poland is a major export country.
 The domestic demand is dominated by pink beef tomatoes, which account for half of the total acreage.
 Lemmen: “Seven years ago this product accounted for less than 100 ha.
 It is a relatively expensive, nostalgic tomato variety with a good flavour.
 The strong growth in this segment is typical of the economic growth and increased affluence in this country.”
-Enza Zaden very recently developed the tomato variety E15A.41599 that is making a big impression in this segment.
-And our the large truss tomato Maxeza is also gradually gaining ground here.”
+Enza Zaden very recently developed a variety that is making a big impression in this segment.
+“We will expand this variety on a trial basis in 2018,” the product manager concludes.
+“We are doing the same with the large truss tomato Maxeza, which is gradually gaining ground here.”